Karen McQuillan, President-elect

-Karen McQuillan, RN, MS, CNS-BC, CCRN, CNRN, FAAN, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board from July 1, 2011, through June 30, 2014.
-She fulfills second concurrent, one-year term as director on the AACN Certification Corporation Board, a position that ends June 30, 2014.
+Karen McQuillan, RN, MS, CNS-BC, CCRN, CNRN, FAAN, serves a one-year term as president-elect on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2015.
+She previously served as a director from July 2011 through June 2014.

-McQuillan — clinical nurse specialist (CNS) at R Adams Cowley Shock Trauma Center, University of Maryland Medical System, Baltimore, a position she’s held since 1987 — was a critical care CNS at Greater Laurel Beltsville Hospital, Md., from 1986 to 1987.
-She held staff nurse positions at R Adams Cowley Shock Trauma Center, Baltimore, and Doctor’s Hospital of Prince George’s County, Lanham, Md., from 1981 to 1987.
+She was a critical care CNS at Greater Laurel Beltsville Hospital, Maryland, from 1986 to 1987 and held staff nurse positions at R Adams Cowley Shock Trauma Center and Doctor’s Hospital of Prince George’s County, Lanham, Maryland, from 1981 to 1987.

-McQuillan earned her prenursing degree from the University of Maryland at College Park in 1979 and Bachelor of Science in nursing from the University of Maryland, Baltimore in 1981, where she graduated magna cum laude and earned a Master of Science in trauma/critical care nursing in 1986.
+McQuillan earned a prenursing degree from University of Maryland at College Park in 1979 and Bachelor of Science in nursing from University of Maryland, Baltimore in 1981, where she graduated magna cum laude and earned a Master of Science in trauma/critical care nursing in 1986.